 08:30 - Room 332 Old Admin

 This exercise challenges aspiring writers to think on their feet and quickly create a short story that engages readers and shows off their imaginative, descriptive and compositional skills.
-At the beginning of the contest students will be presented with a writing prompt outlining a set of parameters (setting, characters, conflict, etc…) for the composition of a single short story of 1000 words or less.
-Deadline for final submission is 10:30.
+At the beginning of the contest students will be presented with a writing prompt outlining a set of parameters (setting, characters, conflict, etc…) for the composition of a single short story within the exam period.
 The stories will then be read and ranked by a team of judges from the Department of English and Humanities and members of Sigma Tau Delta, the English Honor Society.
-The criteria for judgment will be outlined in a rubric attached to the writing prompt at the beginning of the contest.Limited to 15 contestants (1 student per school).
+The criteria for judgment will be outlined in a rubric attached to the writing prompt at the beginning of the contest.Limited to 16 contestants (1 student per school).
 All entries must be composed and submitted in word processing form during this session.
 Contestants may use their own laptops if desired.

 General Anatomy and Physiology